Consensys/UniversalToken/README.md

  - **Partionned tokens** (partial-fungibility): Every ERC1400 token can be partitioned.
 The partition of a token, can be seen as the state of a token.
 It is well adapted for representing, classes of assets, performing corporate actions, etc.
  - **Document management**: Possibility to bind tokens to hashes of legal documents, thus making the link between a blockchain transaction and the real world.

-Optionnaly, the following features can also be added:
+Optionally, the following features can also be added:
  - **Hooks**: Possibility for token senders/recipients to setup hooks, e.g. automated actions executed everytime they send/receive tokens, thanks to [ERC1820](http://eips.ethereum.org/EIPS/eip-1820).
  - **Upgradeability**: Use of ERC1820([eips.ethereum.org/EIPS/eip-1820](http://eips.ethereum.org/EIPS/eip-1820)) as central contract registry to follow smart contract migrations.